big spender

 • set_choice_discount - discount a specified number of items from some product or category by a specific percentage or currency figure

-• set_cart_discount - discount the entire cart by a specific percentage or currency figure
+• set_cart_discount - discount the entire cart (or just the constraint items) by a specific percentage or currency figure

 • set_support - provide additional information on the discount